apache/pekko/docs/src/main/paradox/typed/interaction-patterns.md

 ## Introduction

-Interacting with an Actor in Akka is done through an @scala[@scaladoc[ActorRef[T]](pekko.actor.typed.ActorRef)]@java[@javadoc[ActorRef<T>](pekko.actor.typed.ActorRef)] where `T` is the type of messages the actor accepts, also known as the "protocol".
+Interacting with an Actor in Pekko is done through an @scala[@scaladoc[ActorRef[T]](pekko.actor.typed.ActorRef)]@java[@javadoc[ActorRef<T>](pekko.actor.typed.ActorRef)] where `T` is the type of messages the actor accepts, also known as the "protocol".
 This ensures that only the right kind of messages can be sent to an actor and also that no one else but the Actor itself can access the Actor instance internals.

 Message exchange with Actors follow a few common patterns, let's go through each one of them.